Ron Sider: Ecumenical relations

-In August 2009, he signed a public statement encouraging all Christians to read, wrestle with, and respond to Caritas in Veritate, the social encyclical by Pope Benedict XVI.
-Later that year, he also gave his approval to the Manhattan Declaration, calling on evangelicals, Catholics and Orthodox not to comply with rules and laws permitting abortion, same-sex marriage and other matters that go against their religious consciences.
+In August 2009, Sider signed a public statement encouraging all Christians to read, wrestle with, and respond to Caritas in Veritate, the social encyclical by Pope Benedict XVI.
+Later that year, he also gave his approval to the Manhattan Declaration, calling on Christians not to comply with rules and laws permitting abortion, same-sex marriage and other matters that go against their religious consciences.

 Criticism

 Sider's opponents typically criticize his ideas as consisting of bad theology and bad economics.
 The most thorough critiques come from the American Christian right, specifically from Christian Reconstructionists.
 David Chilton's book, Productive Christians in an Age of Guilt Manipulators (1986), with a foreword by Gary North, argues that Sider's book takes a position contrary to the biblical teachings on economics, poverty, and giving, and that the economic model it provides is untenable.

 Sider significantly revised the book for the twentieth anniversary edition, and, in an interview with Christianity Today magazine said, "I admit, though, that I didn't know a great deal of economics when I wrote the first edition of Rich Christians.
 In the meantime, I've learned considerably more, and I've changed some things as a result of that.
 For example, in the new, twentieth-anniversary edition, I say more explicitly that when the choice is democratic capitalism or communism, I favor the democratic political order and market economies."

 Family

 Sider was the child of a Canadian Brethren in Christ pastor.
 He attended Oxford Circle Mennonite Church, was the father of three and lived in Lansdale, Pennsylvania, with his wife Arbutus, a retired family counselor.
 They celebrated their 50th wedding anniversary in 2011, and they had six granddaughters.
-Sider's son Theodore (Ted) is a tenured professor of philosophy at Rutgers who has published over 50 scholarly articles and three books with Oxford University Press.
+Sider's son Theodore is a tenured professor of philosophy at Rutgers who has published over 50 scholarly articles and three books with Oxford University Press.